LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 - yaml files (extension = '.yaml' or '.yml')
 - json files (extension = '.json')

-Keep in mind the need for precision with input parameter types and review how each of these formats handle input data types.
-For example, `10` is inferred as an integer, where `10.0` is inferred as a floating point value - these are different data types and will fail validation.

 For example, here is a program definition in yaml:

 ```buildoutcfg